-The Morenci copper mine is in Greenlee County, Arizona, in the southwestern part of the US.
+The Morenci copper mine is located in Greenlee County, Arizona, in the southwestern part of the US.
 It is among the largest copper producers in North America.

-The company owns 72% of the project while the remaining 28% is held by Sumitomo Metal Mining’s subsidiaries Sumitomo Metal Mining Arizona (15%) and Sumitomo Metal Mining Morenci (13%).
+US-based mining company Freeport-McMoRan operates the Morenci project.
+The company owns a 72% interest while the remaining 28% is held by Sumitomo Metal Mining’s subsidiaries Sumitomo Metal Mining Arizona (15%) and Sumitomo Metal Mining Morenci (13%).

-The mine area spanned more than 61,700 acres as of 31 December 2021.
 Operations at the open-pit mine are expected to continue until 2041.
 The mine employs 1,706 personnel.

 History of Morenci copper mine